elisek-bc/Global-Supervariables/readme.md

 This exercise started on 16th of May 2019; and is part of a series of exercises on PHP.
 All the exercises together have a 2-3 week deadline.

 #### Difficulties
+This is just a reading exercise zo there were no real difficulties here.

+### Exercise 4: Manipulation

+<b>STRING MANIPULATION</b>
+#### What?

+1. Create a nickname.php, on it create a form, with the title Cool NickName Generator.
+This form should have one text input and a button, which can only be pressed if more than one character is filled into the field.
+When you fill in the field and submit the form, take the filled in username and go through a series of steps dictated below:
+- Turn the name around
+- Capitalize it
+- Turn the name back around
+- Add -- to the front and back of the name
+- Add x to the front of the name
+- Add two to four random characters (A-Z, a-z, 0-9) in front of the name
+- Wrap those random characters with blocked parentheses []
+- Capitalize one more random character in the name (if the character is already capitalized, it should be de-capitalized)

+2. Bonus objective

+Give the nickname a gradient by wrapping each letter in a span with a different color style attribute to it

+#### Contributors
+I, Elise, am the only contributor to this project.

+#### Timing
+This exercise is a part of a series of PHP exercises with a 2-3 week deadline.
+I've worked on this exercise part 'string manipulation' on 17th of May 2019.

+#### Difficulties
+The exercise was do-able but I did not manage to do the bonus objective.